 Founder story

-How one uncomfortable hot-tub night turned into a six-year question about sweat, residue, and what underarm care could feel like if it started in the shower.
+How one uncomfortable hot-tub night turned into six years of work on sweat, residue, and underarm care in the shower.

 By